BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

             """
             return FirstFilter()

-- **Parameters Method:** Add *simplnx* filter parameters to this method to configure what inputs are available to users of the filter.
+- **Parameters Method:** This method defines the parameters that a user of your filter would see in the user interface or have access to if using your filter from another instance of python.

     .. code-block:: python